WideChat/docs/developer-guides/realtime-api/the-message-object/README.md

 The payload includes a `type` field:
 - `type`: _(Required)_ The type of content encapsulated in the payload.
 It is used to describe the content and indicate to the client how to layout and display the rich message.
-- `template_type`: _(Required when `type = template`)_ Indicates which known template to use when constructing the layout.
-Currently only supports `generic`.

 The `type` field options include:
 - `image`: An image only.
-- `horizontal_buttons`: An array of button objects to be displayed horizontally on the screen.
+- `horizontalButtons`: An array of button objects to be displayed horizontally on the screen.
-- `vertical_buttons`: An array of button objects to be displayed vertically on the screen.
+- `verticalButtons`: An array of button objects to be displayed vertically on the screen.
-- `template`: _(Requires the use of a `template_type` field)_ Indicates that the layout and contents will be described in the context of a known template.
+- `generic`: The generic type combines various message components like title, text body, image, link, or buttons into an "element".
+Multiple elements can be described and displayed vertically.
+- `carousel`: A list of generic type elements that is displayed horizontally from left to right with a slider.

 ### Image message